JEIT25/CSUCC-QRConnect-Streamlined-Academic-Event-Sign-in-System/README.md

 3. **Enable Zip extension**:
-   - Go to your php.ini, usually located at the "C:\xampp\php\php.ini" -search(control + r) for "extension=zip", uncomment the semicolon before to enable it
+   - Go to your php.ini, usually located at the "C:\xampp\php\php.ini"
+   - search(control + r) for "extension=zip", uncomment the semicolon before to enable it

 4. **Run Composer Install**:
    - Execute the following command to install dependencies defined in `composer.json`: